GoteoFoundation/goteo/docs/developers/EVENTS.md

 version: 1.0
 ```

+Now we need to create an application in https://apps.twitter.com, grab the consumer key and the consumer secret, generate an access token and a  access token secret and copy everything in our goteo settings:

-And, in the `config/settings.yml` we add these lines in order to activate the plugin:
+In the `config/settings.yml` we add these lines in order to activate the plugin:

 ```yaml
 plugins: